top of page

 THE ARMY OF ASHIN

-The Army of Ashin is located in the far North.
-Its main concentration is in the Citadel of Ashin and the Ice Castle, as it came to be known by those who passed through.
-Clad in finely crafted and polished silver armor and helmets, the Ashinors wield spears resembling the Sacred Weapon called the Spear of Nurhul, crafted by the masters Morlock and Novax for Nurhul, the God of Lightning.
-In addition to spears, the Ashinors use longswords and large shields, always mounted on their tall and sturdy Önirs with long manes and hairy legs.
-The impressive Önirs display gleaming articulated barding, protecting the upper part of their necks, with breastplates and headpieces bearing the Coat of Arms of Ashin: a yellow sun within a black moon.
+The Army of Ashin is stationed in the far North.
+Its main concentration is in the Citadel of Ashin and in the Ice Castle, as it has come to be known by those who pass through.
+Clad in intricately crafted and polished silver armor and helmets, the Ashinors are armed with spears similar to the Sacred Weapon known as the Spear of Nurhul, made by the masters Morlock and Novax for Nurhul, the God of Thunder.
+In addition to their spears, the Ashinors wield longswords and large shields, always mounted on their tall and sturdy Önir with long manes and furry legs.
+The imposing Önir sport bright articulated barding, which protects the upper parts of their necks and features breastplates and headpieces emblazoned with the Coat of Arms of Ashin: the yellow sun within a black moon.

 THE ROYAL GUARD OF ASHIN

-During Galafad's reign, the Royal Guard of Ashin was known as the Ashinurs, but it was later renamed to Nor's of Galafad.
-When Ginlafar ascended to the throne, he sought to change the name as he disliked the association it had with his father.
-As a result, he removed his father's name, and the Royal Guard became simply known as the Nor's.
-The Nor's wore attire in a light gray blended with dark gray, adorned with various silver accents.
-They carried elongated silver shields in a triangular shape and wielded long spears, while their long swords remained in intricately crafted sheaths in black and dark gray.
+In the time of Galafad, the Royal Guard of Ashin was initially known as the Ashinurs, but later had its name changed to Nor’s of Galafad.
+When Ginlafar ascended to the throne, he sought to change the name, as he did not like the reference to his father.
+Thus, he removed his father's name, and the Royal Guard became simply known as Nor’s.
+The Nor’s wore uniforms of light gray mixed with dark gray, adorned with various silver details.
+They carried long silver triangular shields and long spears, while their long swords remained sheathed in finely crafted black and dark gray scabbards.

 The Guard of King Ashin was selected directly from the Nor's through tournaments that reproduced real combat.
 The only difference was that King Ginlafar did not allow the losers to be killed.
 For the king, it was a waste of qualified manpower.
 In this way, the best warriors and fighters were selected to be part of the ten members who ensured the king's security.
 They were known as Gilaf's Nor's, and they underwent this ordeal every five years.
 Those who qualified served in the Guard of the King, while the others were demoted and returned to basic positions within the Nor's.
 Gilaf's Nor's wore outfits that blended white and silver and carried long swords.